bteger508/MarineTraffic/src/README.md

 - An object in the form of {"MMSI": ..., "lat": ..., "long": ..., "IMO": ...}

 description:
-read_position() first queries the ais_messages collection for the coordinates matching the MMSI provided.
+- read_position() first queries the ais_messages collection for the coordinates matching the MMSI provided.
- Then the function queries the ais_messages collection for an IMO number that corresponds to the given MMSI number.
+- Then, the function queries the ais_messages collection for an IMO number that corresponds to the given MMSI number.
- If the collection does not contain any static data that matches with the given MMSI, then the function queries the vessel collection to find a corresponding IMO.
+- If the collection does not contain any static data that matches with the given MMSI, then the function queries the vessel collection to find a corresponding IMO.

 ## delete_messages()